2 Nights in Geneva

 Romantic Road to Rothenburg Private Day Trip

 Explore incredibly rich medieval heritage along the Romantic Road on this private day trip.
 Learn how the region's architecture, a reminder of former prosperity, was preserved by the poverty brought by one of Europe's longest wars.
 Fly back in time by discovering castles, museums, half-timbered houses, cobblestone streets, thick city walls, narrow alleys, or just sitting down in a restaurant located in an original, centuries-old building.
-Your dedicated driver/guide will keep you informed and entertained for the day, as you visit Harburg Castle, Rothenburg ob der Tauber, and optionally Dinkelsbuehl.
+Your dedicated driver/guide will keep you informed and entertained for the day, as you visit Harburg Castle, Rothenburg ob der Tauber, and optionally Dinkelsbuehl and Nordlingen.

 Day 13